mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> YARN/RM Lab: Tuning for YARN

 * Review the file <code>yarn/YARNtest.sh</code> in the course repository
+    * It may be broken but still execute
 * Copy it to a cluster node and get it working
     * You can limit the loops to one value each in this phase
 * Run the tests
     * Raise the parameters to max out your cluster, if necessary
-* Email the instructors with:
+* Email the instructors with
-    * The final version of your script (hint: useful comment help)
+    * The final version of your script (hint: useful comments are good)
     * The results of your least and most efficient runs

 ---